How to Fix Peaking or Buckling Hardwood Floors

 As beautiful as hardwood floors are, they require a significant amount of care both during and after installation.
 Wood reacts to changes in the environment, even if that environment is your home, and its sensitivity can lead to ugly grooves, hills, and valleys undulating across your living room floor.
 Homeowners with wood floors are frequently faced with buckling or peaking floorboards.
 Although the damage appears atrocious — and costly to fix — you can easily repair the issues yourself after becoming familiar with the common causes behind it.

-To fix peaked or buckled wood floors, it’s essential to understandwhat causes the wood to warp.
+Even if your flooring features the highest quality exotic hardwood flooring, it is going to buckle or peak if it’s poorly installed and not well-maintained.
+To fix peaked or buckled wood floors, it’s essential to understand what causes the wood to warp.
 Both problems are usually because of water damage.
 While that’s the most common cause, it’s not the only one.
 Still, it’s often the first place to look for the culprit, since both wood and laminate are sensitive to the relative humidity (RH) in your home.
 The idea RH level is zero, so when the moisture content causes it to rise above that, the wood lifts away from the subfloor.
 Leaks, general dampness, and prolonged exposure to water warp the hardwood as well.